codepr/codepr.github.io/about.md

 I invest a lot of my spare time in side-projects and deepening my knowledge exploring various topics, from low level systems, virtual machines and network based applications, to higher level distributed systems and FP based best practices.
+Beside coding:

+- I enjoy powerlifting - training bests stand at S: 125kg B: 102.5kg D: 170kg
-Beside coding, I enjoy powerlifting, I'm currently studying Japanese and I'm developing a taste for good red wines, with a knack for Malbec.
+- I'm currently studying Japanese - 日本語は難しですが面白いです
+- I'm developing a taste for good wine, with a knack for Malbec - Catena and Alma Negra among my favourites

 This little corner is meant to be as a soft journal where I document some of my explorations, with no guarantee of consistency.
 When I feel inspired, I may